Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 Silkies have distinctive black skin and five toes instead of the typical four seen in most chickens, and they are popular in both backyard flocks and the show circuit.

-They are often spelled Silky because of their unusually furry and fluffy plumage, which is said to believe like satin or silk.
+People often refer to them as Silky because of their unusually furry and fluffy plumage, which is said to feel like satin or silk.
+Silkie are lovely, cute chicken breeds.

 Silkie chicken is seen at poultry shows or appears in various colors.
-Silkies are very well recognized for their quiet, friendly temperament in relation to their unique physical features.
+People recognize Silkies for their quiet, friendly temperament in relation to their unique physical features.

 It is among a poultry’s most docile.
 Silkie hens are extraordinarily broody and care for their baby chicks very well.